Solving Rearrangement Puzzles using Path Defragmentation in Factored State Spaces: Evaluation

 \subsection{Experimental Results}

-\mf{fig:my_label} presents the benchmarking results obtained from each problem environment, as shown in \mf{fig:my_label_exp}.
+\mf{fig:my_label} presents the benchmarking results of solving the problem in the object-only space.
+This is obtained from each problem environment, as shown in \mf{fig:my_label_exp}.
 The x-axis shows the runtime in seconds, and the y-axis shows the average success rate and solution cost.

 In terms of success rate, LA-RRT achieves 100\% success in each environment except for \emph{Escape Room 1} (94\%) and \emph{Escape Room 2} (98\%).
 The RRT-based algorithms LBTRRT* and RRT* struggle to find a solution in the given time.
 BIT* and ABIT* achieve the best success rate in the fastest time, while AIT* performs a bit slower.
 In \emph{Maze 3 Doors} and \emph{Maze Vertical}, LA-RRT performs as fast as BIT* and ABIT*, but performs slower in the other \emph{Maze} environments and the \emph{Escape Room} scenarios.
 However, the quick success of BIT* and ABIT* comes at the price of a higher solution cost.